chrispipito/domain-driven-design-learning/02-Core Concepts of Domain-Driven Design.md

   - **Published Language**: A Bounded Context defines a published language, such as a domain-specific language (DSL) or a set of APIs, that other contexts can use to communicate with it.
 The published language encapsulates the context's domain model and provides a stable interface for integration.

-- Integration Strategies: Context Mapping also involves defining the integration strategies between Bounded Contexts.
+- **Integration Strategies**: Context Mapping also involves defining the integration strategies between Bounded Contexts.
 These strategies determine how the contexts exchange data and invoke each other's services.
 Common integration strategies include:
   - **REST APIs**: Bounded Contexts expose their services through REST APIs, allowing other contexts to consume them over HTTP.
   - **Messaging**: Bounded Contexts communicate asynchronously through messaging systems, such as message queues or event-driven architectures.
   - **Shared Database**: Bounded Contexts share a common database, but each context owns and manages its own schema and data.